 What is the current price / NAV of Sundaram Multi-Factor Fund?

-The current NAV of Sundaram Multi-Factor Fund is ₹10.43, as of 4th December 2025.What are the top 5 sectoral holdings of Sundaram Multi-Factor Fund?
+The current NAV of Sundaram Multi-Factor Fund is ₹9.51, as of 16th March 2026.What are the top 5 sectoral holdings of Sundaram Multi-Factor Fund?

 What are the top 5 holdings of Sundaram Multi-Factor Fund?